Home of the Cougars

-As you may know, Williamson County Schools recently surpassed its goal of having a county-wide average ACT composite score of 24 by actually reaching a 25.2!(opens in new window) We want every Centennial student to reach and exceed that average.
+As you may know, Williamson County Schools recently surpassed its goal of having a county-wide average ACT composite score of 24 by actually reaching a 25.2!
+(Link opens in new window) We want every Centennial student to reach and exceed that average.
 With that goal in mind, we’re here to support you!
 We have assembled of the programs and materials on this tab to help you score your best so that you can pursue your chosen post-high school path with confidence and ease.

 Regardless of what you choose to do after high school, several truths ring clear nowadays: